2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/LindseyPSmith7/status/1286967609401831424

-### Federal officer shoots at protestors without apparent justification | July 25th
+### Federal officer shoots at protesters without apparent justification | July 25th

-Around 2 AM, an officer leans through a gap in the fence and shoots at protestors idling about.
-No justification for shooting at the protestors is apparent.
+Around 2 AM, an officer leans through a gap in the fence and shoots at protesters idling about.
+No justification for shooting at the protesters is apparent.

 tags: protester, shoot, projectile